sparkle-project/Sparkle/README.markdown

 This fork's current status is beta.
 I am no longer looking into adding or rewriting major functionality, and would like to finalize and have it be battle tested.

 New issues that are found should be [reported here](https://github.com/zorgiepoo/sparkle-ui-xpc-issues/issues), and internal design documents can be found in `Documentation`.
+Discussion of this fork can be found on the [official branch](https://github.com/sparkle-project/Sparkle/issues/363).

 # Features